 Over the years, its consistent positioning has helped to build up a power base of loyal voters.
 While the People’s Party could lure away a good chunk of socialist voters, those of the Freedom Party stayed mostly loyal.

-Accordingly, my revised intuitive estimate of the election outcome was People’s Party 33%, Freedom Party 27% and Socialist Party 25%.
+Accordingly, my revised estimate of the election outcome was People’s Party 33%, Freedom Party 27% and Socialist Party 25%.